 While Canada does not have the same ‘gun-loving’ reputation the United States might have, we certainly don’t shy away from guns.
 Nearly 6% of Canadians are gun owners, collectively owning between 10 and 20 million firearms.
 With the most common reasons for gun ownership being hunting and recreational shooting.
 With this comes the need to know how to legally store and transport firearms.

 In an attempt to manage this volume of firearms, the government has enacted stringent and complex laws for gun ownership.
 Although the regulations vary between provinces, they all adhere to the federal Firearms Act.

 In 1995, the Firearms Act was introduced, replacing the Firearms Acquisition Certificate (FAC) with a more legitimate licencing process.
 It sets the licensing regulations for applications, revocations, and appeals.
 The Act forms the basis of most firearms offences in the Criminal Code.

 In addition to licensing, the Firearms Act details regulations for provincial firearms officers and gun owners as well.
 These include aspects like firearm storage and transportation.

 How To Legally Store Firearms In Ontario

-Properly storing firearms is treated seriously.
+Properly storing and transporting firearms is treated seriously.
 The firearms offence of careless storage and handling can result in up to 2 years imprisonment in Ontario.
 How to properly store a firearm depends on its designation.
 There are different regulations for restricted and non-restricted firearms.